-I’ve always found that the timings of the downhill train, from Ooty to Metupalaiyam, fit better into my travel plans than the reverse — the upward-bound train leaves very early in the morning.
-I left Udhagamandalam Station (Ooty is an abbreviation of the town’s official name, which only just fits on the sign) just after lunch, and arrived in Metupalaiyam in the early afternoon.
+I’ve always found that the timings of the downhill train, from Ooty to Mettupalayam, fit better into my travel plans than the reverse — the upward-bound train leaves very early in the morning.
+I left Udhagamandalam Station (Ooty is an abbreviation of the town’s official name, which only just fits on the sign) just after lunch, and arrived in Mettupalayam in the early afternoon.

 The blue and cream carriages start the journey pulled by a diesel train, which meanders toward Coonoor, a station about halfway down the route.
 Sitting back into a thickly padded seat — I had secured a ticket for the first-class cabin — I watched thick forests of eucalyptus and tea plantations pass by.
 In Coonoor, the diesel engine is replaced by a steam locomotive, lovingly restored and maintained by a small team of enthusiasts who work at Coonoor Station.
 Just after we left Coonoor, the train stopped to pick up a gaggle of schoolchildren, dressed in uniforms that wouldn’t look out of place in a 1950s British boarding school.

-The train then continues onward to Metupalaiyam, entering a more subtropical climate of thick foliage and farmland.
+The train then continues onward to Mettupalayam, entering a more subtropical climate of thick foliage and farmland.
 It passes a number of platforms, many not operational, stopping regularly to top up on water.
-The journey takes about four hours to arrive at Metupalaiyam, a small transit town built to service the hill stations above.
+The journey takes about four hours to arrive at Mettupalayam, a small transit town built to service the hill stations above.

 How to get to Ooty